-What do you get if you put a cranky ogre, a wisecracking donkey, a feisty princess and a mini megalomaniac centre stage; then add singing, dancing and heaps of humour?
-Why, a MONSTER of a musical, of course!
+What do you get if you put a cranky ogre called Shrek, a wisecracking donkey, a feisty princess and a mini megalomaniac on stage; then add singing, dancing and heaps of humour?
+A MONSTER of a musical, of course!

 The cast of Shrek The Musical do a ridiculously good job of bringing the weirdly wonderful tale of the swamp-dwelling recluse to life.
 Taking “ogre” Milton Keynes Theatre for a three-week run, this vibrant show proved itself nothing short of Shrektacular last night.

 Based on the 2001 DreamWorks film, the magical musical premiered in the West End in 2011 and spent two years wowing London audiences.
 Now on the road, under the slick direction of former company member Nigel Harman, the touring production is enchanting theatregoers nationwide.

 Playing the unlikely hero is Dean Chisnall.
 He mastered the role during a lengthy West End stint and his Shrek has the gruff charm, dry wit and forlorn expression required to endear him to the whole auditorium.

 Shrek may be grumpy and grotesquely green but he has a heart of gold.
 Chisnall’s humble portrayal, with a Scottish accent and melancholic yet mightily melodious vocals, is spot on.
 Bumbling out from the wings at the beginning of Act One, he gives a no-nonsense insight into the opening pages of his story and we discover that the childhood of an ogre is no fairy-tale.
 Separated from their parents at the tender age of seven, ogres must live a lonely life, safely secreted away in solitude to avoid persecution.